 Later that fall, I met THE black bear.

-The deep red leaves on the oak trees were at their peak.
-My brother, Ronnie, and I learned about West Virginia’s future state animal – the secretive and shy, but intelligent black bear.
+Consequently, my brother, Ronnie, and I learned about West Virginia’s future state animal – the secretive and shy, but intelligent black bear.
 However, it wasn’t until 1973 that the black bear became West Virginia’s designated mammal.

 My dad, Vernon Dean, worked at the park.
 We lived near the Beaver Creek Campground.
 Moreover, our home was just a stone’s throw away.
 Dad, along with Richard Dale, park superintendent, and his teenage son, Jerry, taught Ronnie and me about this magnificent species.

 Additionally, we learned that black bears average between 125 and 550 pounds.
 They mainly eat acorns, pine nuts, fruits, berries, grasses, and other vegetation.
 Another key pint is the black bear has a lush playground in which to thrive in at Watoga State Park, nearby Calvin Price State Forest and Monongahela National Forest.

 As a camper, cabin guest or resident, you may have seen a black bear during a leisurely bike ride, a hike on one of the park’s many trails or even in the backyard of your favorite cabin at Watoga.